 Today, Industrial Hemp fiber is being used to build composite auto parts, flooring, cabinets, fashionable textiles and biofuels.
 Hemp seeds, which are 100% digestible protein and having as much Omega 3,6, and 9 as fish oil, are being used for consumer products and animal feed.
 Hemp oils are used for cosmetics, lotions, dietary supplements, fuel and salad dressings.
+Many new processes are being utilized by companies similar to this hemp extraction company, to utilize the plant and curate products with all its potent effects that promote healthy living.
 Hemp Hurd (the inner core of the crop) is used for building material, animal bedding and landscape mulch.
 There are literally thousands of uses for hemp and it’s a rare crop in that all parts of the plant are useful.

 Ag Progress Days (APD), Pennsylvania’s largest outdoor agricultural exposition to be held August 15-17, 2017.
 The show is held annually, for three days in August, at The Pennsylvania State University’s Research Farms.